April 24, 2026· 7 min read· By Ryan Solberg

 Run the calculation on a specific home: Use our mortgage calculator — it lets you plug in Orange County tax rates and realistic Florida insurance numbers, not the generic defaults most calculators use.

-Step 3: Don't forget the cash you need at closing
+The cash you need at closing (don't skip this)

 Affordability isn't just monthly — it's the one-time hit on day one.
 In Orange County, a buyer at a $600,000 price point should budget roughly: